View Cancer Clinical Trials

 - The Quality of Life and Economic Substudy is permanently closed to accrual effective 12/1/12.
 Patients who consented to QOL prior to 12/1/12 should continue to complete QOL forms per their expectation report.
 Patients who are able to complete a questionnaire in English must be offered the opportunity to participate in the Quality of Life and Economic Substudy.
 (The Quality of Life and Economic Substudy is available to U.S. INSTITUTIONS ONLY.)
 Patients who are not able to complete a questionnaire in English are registered to S1007 without participating in the Quality of Life and Economic Substudy.

-- Patients who consent to participate in the Quality of Life and Economic Substudy and who do not yet know the results of their Oncotype DX® screening must have completed the S1007 Health-Related Quality of Life Questionnaire: Enrollment form within 14 days prior to Step 1 Registration.
+- Patients who consent to participate in the Quality of Life and Economic Substudy and who do not yet know the results of their Oncotype DX® screening must agree to complete the S1007 Health-Related Quality of Life Questionnaire: Enrollment between 14 days prior to and 7 days after Step 1 Registration.

 - Patients or their legally authorized representative must be informed of the investigational nature of this study and must sign and give written informed consent in accordance with institutional and federal guidelines.
 For Step 1 registration of patients who have not yet submitted specimens for the Oncotype DX® Breast Cancer Assay, the appropriate consent form is the Step 1 Consent Form.
 For both Step 1 and Step 2 registration of patients whose Recurrence Score is already known and is 25 or less, the appropriate consent form is the Step 2 Consent Form.